rehierl/node-tree-outliner/3-basic-design/readme.md

 Note that most statements are derived conclusions, or only introduce new names for particular entities.
-There are very few definitions that choose one option out of multiple available options (i.e. not much room for political decisions).
+There are very few definitions that choose one option out of multiple available options (i.e. not much room for political decisions or personal preferences).

 node sequence